scripting/feedBase/changenotes.md

+### 0.6.21 -- 3/16/19 by DW

+When you upload your OPML, the Show My OPML command in the Main menu is disabled.
+That's because appPrefs.xxx is undefined.

+This happens because we redirect to your subs page before the update to appPrefs is sent back to the server.

 ### 0.6.11 -- 4/6/18 by DW

 Unicode in feedBase.
 It wasn't easy, but it appears to be done.
 This is what we did.